kevlu8/learncpp/README.md

 # Pull Requests
 Fork this repository, then to get your pull requests, create a new branch for every chapter.
 When you finish it, create a pull request and merge it yourself.
 This will count towards Hacktoberfest!

+**Remember to add the Hacktoberfest topic or else the pull requests will not count.**